libclapp/clapp/doc/doc.md

 this sub-parser.

 ### Example code listing for a main parser:
-The following code-listing illustrates a very basic example of a main parser with an option and a string argument:
+The following code-listing illustrates a very basic example of a main parser with several options and a string argument:

 [//]:#begin_cpp_listing_simple_main_parser